Nexa87/Surfs-Up/README.md

-A project by Louise, Mohr, Özdi, Prime + the artist formerly known as ...
+A project by Louise, Mohr, Özdi, Asquer, Prime + the artist formerly known as ...
 Tim.

 <h1>Site Versions</h1>